 - How to apply

 Please ensure that you refer to the Application Process: Step-by-step guide before making your application through UCAS for this course.
-You will need to choose from three options, which hospital sector you wish to attend in your clinical teaching years (3 to 5).
+You will need to choose from two options, which hospital sector you wish to attend in your clinical teaching years (3 to 5).
 There is also further guidance on the application process which be may be useful to you when writing your application.

 Graduates of the MBChB Medicine meet the core requirements for junior doctors and successful completion entitles you to apply for provisional registration with the General Medical Council and apply for Foundation Year 1 posts.
 See the Careers tab for more details.

 Compare this course